-The City Council is the City's legislative and policy-making body.
-Composed of four members, the City Council is elected from the City on a non-partisan basis to serve overlapping four-year terms.
 The Mayor is elected at-large to serve a four-year term as the officer who presides over City Council meetings and as the official head of the City for legislative and ceremonial purposes.
+The four-member City Council is elected from the City on a non-partisan basis to serve overlapping four-year terms.

 Acting as a whole, the City Council is responsible for passing ordinances and orders necessary for governing the City, setting budgets and determining the direction of City policy.